notmemayeb/Simple-Blog/README.md

 You can Signup, Login and create/modify/delete posts.

-It has some basics, like authentication (register and login)
+It has some basics, like authorization (register and login)

 It also fully implements CRUD functionality